 The bringing together of under 5s and young parents of diverse ethnicity will create real community and build the foundation for future family cohesion.

 The programme will promote community cohesion in an area with little integration.
-The park and local recreational areas will become transforming space for families rather than be misused for crime and gangs.
-It will help to reduce isolation and crime in communal areas, ensuring the local civic use of spaces and building long-term community links.
-Children and young people will gain new skills and develop habits that will improve their life chances and their physical and mental health.
+Through the activities, the park and local recreational areas will become transforming space for families rather than be misused for crime and gangs.
+It will engage the community, provide learning spaces, tackle isolation, reduce crime in communal areas, ensuring the local civic use of spaces and building long-term community links.

 To ensure programmes are delivered to a safe and high standard, all activities are undertaken by skilled and professional staff, accredited in specific areas.
 Full time staff will all be DBS checked.